mkraft/move-post-plugin/README.md

 - [ ] Only show the menu item for posts the current user authored
 - [ ] Add the ability to move a post to a different channel
 - [ ] Change the plugin name
+- [ ] Remove the unused assets directory